EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Equipment.md

 # Equipment

-Each player has Carry capacity (how much weight they can carry while still being effective in combat) of ther Strength stat + five (5).
+Each player has *Carry capacity* (how much weight they can carry while still being effective in combat) of their STR + five (5).
 Weapon weight is calculated as Weapon weight + number of applied modifiers and Armor weight is calculated as Armor weight + number of applied modifiers.
-These two numbers together need to be below or equal Carry capacity
+These two numbers together need to be below or equal *Carry capacity*.

 ## Weapons